ptgott/comment-navigator/ROADMAP.md

 - If you delete or resolve a comment or suggestion, the navigation buttons start from the beginning again—it’d be smoother to start from the next comment.
 Fix this!

-- Make the comment navigator lower and wider!

-- Add text to the navigator that you can press escape to minimize

-- Remove auto suggestions from the regex search

 - Get to full test coverage again (and passing tests!)

 - Add a license